 Site Reference Number

 Address

 Site Area (Ha)

 Capacity (dwellings)

 Timeframe for development

 - 0-5 years (no. of dwellings)

 - 6-10 years (no. of dwellings)

 - 10+ years (no. of dwellings)

 Ownership

 - Birmingham City Council (BCC)

 - Non-BCC

 - Mixed

 Greenfield/ Brownfield/ Mix

 Developer Interest (if known)

 Planning Status

 - Under construction

 - Detailed Planning Permission

 - Outline Planning Permission

 Permitted Development (office/retail/agriculture conversion to residential)

 - Allocated in adopted plan

 - Allocated in draft plan

-- Other opportunity in BDP Growth Area
+Other opportunity in BDP Growth Area

 - Other opportunity not in BDP Growth Area

 Also provided is additional information such as a planning application reference number, the relevant

 plan for allocated sites or whether the site is in the Birmingham Municipal Housing Trust (BMHT) 5 year

 delivery programme.

 Expiry date of planning application (if relevant)

 Growth area

 The BDP identifies 10 Growth Areas across the city (policies GA1 - GA10)

 Last known use

 The broad land use category which the site was last known to be in.

 Year added to SHLAA

 Suitability

 The site is suitable as evidenced by the grant of planning permission

-- The site is suitable as evidenced by the grant of planning permission (now expired)
+The site is suitable as evidenced by the grant of planning permission (now expired)

-- The site is suitable but does not have consent
+The site is suitable but does not have consent

 - The site is suitable but does not have consent and there are some constraints which are capable

 of being overcome

 - The site is not suitable

+Site Re eference Number

 Policy factors

 - Planning permission granted

 - Allocated in adopted plan but no consent

-- Allocated in draft plan but no cor isent --- ------------------------------------ -------
+- Allocated in draft plan but no consent

-- Other opportunity with no identified policy constraints - Other opportunity with some policy constraints which can be capable of being overcome - Significant policy constraints
+- Other opportunity with no identified policy constraints

+- Other opportunity with some policy constraints which can be capable of being overcome

+- Significant policy constraints

-Accessibility by public transport
+Access ibility by public transport

+- Zone A - very high to high accessibility

+- Zone B - high accessibility

-- Good - Poor
+- Zone C - medium to low accessibility

 This is based on a model of accessibility to public transport by the Birmingham population.
-This is shown in the map below.
+This is shown

+in the r map below.

-Flood risk
+Flood r risk

-- Zone 1 little or no risk - Zone 2 low/ medium risk with strategy for mitigation in place - Zone 3 high risk (discount unless mitigation can be introduced)
+- Zone 1 - little or no risk

+- Zone 2 - low/ medium risk with strategy for mitigation in place

+- Zone 3 - high risk - (discount unless mitigation can be introduced)

-Natural environment designations
+Natura Il environment designations

-Is site affected by a Site of Special Scientific Interest (SSSI)/Site of Importance for Nature Conservation (SINC)/ Site of Local Importance to Nature Conservation (SLINC) / National Nature Reserve (NNR) / Local Nature Reserve (LNR)/ Tree Preservation Order (TPO)?
+ls site a affected by a Site of Special Scientific Interest (SSSI)/Site of Importance for Nature Conservation

+/ Site of Local Importance to Nature Conservation (SLINC) / National Nature Reserve (NNR) / Local

+Nature Reserve (LNR)/ Tree Preservation Order (TPO)?

-The site assessment has only considered natural environment designations.
-It is acknowledged that detailed site investigations may reveal undesignated natural environment constraints which may require mitigation.
+mitigat d site investigations may reveal undesignated natural environment constraints which may require tion.

-Natural environment impact
+Natura al environment impact

-- No adverse impact - Adverse impact identified with strategy for mitigation in place - Impact to be assessed - Significant adverse impact (discount site unless mitigation can be introduced)
+- No adverse impact

+- Adverse impact identified with strategy for mitigation in place

+- Impact to be assessed

+- Significant adverse impact (discount site unless mitigation can be introduced)

-Historic environment designations
+Histori c environment designations

-Is the site affected by a statutorily listed building, conservation area, locally listed building, Scheduled Ancient Monument (SAM), Historic Park & Garden?
+Is the s site affected by a statutorily listed building, conservation area, locally listed building, Scheduled

+Ancien t Monument (SAM), Historic Park & Garden?

-Historic environment impact
+Histori c environment impact

-- No adverse impact - Adverse impact identified with strategy for mitigation in place - Impact to be assessed - Significant adverse impact (discount site unless mitigation can be introduced)
+- No adverse impact

+- Adverse impact identified with strategy for mitigation in place

+- Impact to be assessed

+- Significant adverse impact (discount site unless mitigation can be introduced)

-Historic Environment Record (HER)
+Histori c Environment Record (HER)

-Is there a HER record within the site?
+Is there e a HER record within the site?

-HER Impact
+HER Im npact

-- No adverse impact - Potential adverse impact identified with strategy for mitigation in place - Impact to be assessed - Significant adverse impact (discount site unless mitigation can be introduced)
+- No adverse impact

+- Potential adverse impact identified with strategy for mitigation in place

+- Impact to be assessed

+Significant adverse impact (discount site unless mitigation can be introduced)

+-

-Open space designation
+- Open s space designation

-Is the site affected by an open space designation?
+Site Reference Number